Why Most Opening Range Breakout Strategies Fail Under Realistic Options Fills

 Abstract

 An opening range breakout signal on the underlying is not the same thing as an options strategy.
-The stock-level logic may be clear, the chart may look excellent, and the option monetization layer can still fail because the fill assumptions are too optimistic or the structure is too sparse to survive.
+The stock-level logic may be clear, the chart may look convincing, and the option monetization layer can still fail because the fill assumptions are too optimistic or the structure is too sparse to survive.

 This repository keeps returning to that lesson.
 The March 8 audit in Backtesting Framework Issue Summary repaired the stop_touch semantics so the signal occurs on bar t and the entry occurs on bar t+1 open.
 Later, the negative result around c37 in Episode 7 showed that changing only the option-expression layer, from single-leg 0-2DTE mean-reversion exposure to 2-5DTE vertical debit spreads, was enough to extinguish the usable sample.
 That is why many ORB options strategies fail once fills become realistic.